roaked/roaked.github.io/content/docs/code/snake-game/_index.md

 {{< hint warning>}}
 Modifications:
-- Experiment with deeper networks, different activation functions (Sigmoid, i.e), regularization L2/ Dropout to prevent overfitting (getting stuck) and use different optimizers (RMSprop or SGD) for `LinearQClass`
+- Experiment with deeper networks, different activation functions (Sigmoid, i.e), regularization L2/ Dropout to prevent overfitting (getting stuck) and use different optimizers (RMSprop or SGD) for `LinearQClass`.
-- It is possible to implement different loss functions or Double Q-learning to mitigate bias impact using separate networks to update Q-values
+- It is possible to implement different loss functions or Double Q-learning to mitigate bias impact using separate networks to update Q-values.
-- Explore how to improve learning efficiency from the agent
+- Explore how to improve learning efficiency of the agent.
 {{< /hint>}}

 ## 4. Genetic Tuning of a RL Deep-Q-Network

 (to insert background)

+## 5. Results

+(to insert images)

+## 6. Outcomes